LionyxML/aa/README.md

 aa.sh - Status Line - aa and voilá!
 -----------------------------------

-Type aa.sh and bash you return a status line like this:
+Type aa.sh and bash will return a status line like this:

 ```